Topics

 Drug mechanisms

-I apply ontologies and knowledge graphs to model drug-target interactions, drug indications, and adverse drug reactions.
+We apply ontologies and knowledge graphs to model drug-target interactions, drug indications and adverse drug reactions.
 This work links molecular data to systems biology through causal knowledge graphs, enabling the identification of mechanistic relationships and potential drug repurposing targets.

 Genomics

-I contribute to the development of genomic resources and the analysis of population-specific genomic data.
-This includes reference genome assemblies, pangenome graphs for the Saudi and wider Middle Eastern population, variant-calling and structural-variant pipelines, and the analysis of antimicrobial resistance from whole-genome sequencing.
+We contribute to the development of genomic resources and the analysis of population-specific genomic data.
+This includes reference genome assemblies, pangenome graphs for the Saudi and wider Middle Eastern population, variant-calling and structural-variant pipelines and the analysis of antimicrobial resistance from whole-genome sequencing.

 Biomedical informatics

-I work on biomedical informatics infrastructure that turns research-grade data into usable inputs for clinicians and researchers.
-This includes biomedical knowledge-base construction (PathoPhenoDB, PhenomeNET, PhenomeBrowser), text-mining of biomedical literature, integration of clinical phenotype encodings, and analytics over electronic health records.
+We work on biomedical informatics infrastructure that turns research-grade data into usable inputs for clinicians and researchers.
+This includes biomedical knowledge-base construction (PathoPhenoDB, PhenomeNET, PhenomeBrowser), text-mining of biomedical literature, integration of clinical phenotype encodings and analytics over electronic health records.

 Semantic similarity

-I develop and benchmark semantic similarity measures over biomedical ontologies, including measures that operate on the OWL axiomatic structure of an ontology rather than only on its lexical or taxonomic skeleton.
-These measures underpin phenotype-based disease gene prioritization, ontology-aware protein function transfer, and biodiversity knowledge graph search.
+We develop and benchmark semantic similarity measures over biomedical ontologies, including measures that operate on the OWL axiomatic structure of an ontology rather than only on its lexical or taxonomic skeleton.
+These measures underpin phenotype-based disease gene prioritization, ontology-aware protein function transfer and biodiversity knowledge graph search.

 Microbial communities

-I develop methods that lift single-protein function prediction up to the level of microbial communities, combining ontology-aware deep learning with multi-scale systems approaches.
-Applications include desert-soil and mangrove-microbiome design, bioprospecting from Saudi-Arabian extremophile habitats, and metagenomics-driven functional characterisation of patient and environmental microbiomes.
+We develop methods that lift single-protein function prediction up to the level of microbial communities, combining ontology-aware deep learning with multi-scale systems approaches.
+Applications include desert-soil and mangrove-microbiome design, bioprospecting from Saudi-Arabian extremophile habitats and metagenomics-driven functional characterization of patient and environmental microbiomes.

 Phenotype informatics

-I develop the informatics infrastructure for phenotype data across species and clinical settings: phenotype ontologies (HPO, MP, ZP, FLOPO, plant traits), cross-species phenotype crosswalks, tools that capture and standardise phenotype descriptions, and computational pipelines that link phenotype data to underlying genes, variants, and diseases.
+We develop the informatics infrastructure for phenotype data across species and clinical settings: phenotype ontologies (HPO, MP, ZP, FLOPO, plant traits), cross-species phenotype crosswalks, tools that capture and standardize phenotype descriptions and computational pipelines that link phenotype data to underlying genes, variants and diseases.

 Bioengineering

-I contribute computational and omics analysis to collaborative bioengineering projects.
-Examples include analysing transcriptomic and metabolomic responses of cells cultured in biomimetic peptide scaffolds, patient-derived disease-model analysis for precision medicine, and the integration of multi-omics data with engineered biological systems.
+We contribute computational and omics analysis to collaborative bioengineering projects.
+Examples include analyzing transcriptomic and metabolomic responses of cells cultured in biomimetic peptide scaffolds, patient-derived disease-model analysis for precision medicine and the integration of multi-omics data with engineered biological systems.